 |Impact||49-55 Rc||.510 g||—|

-The strictly controlled submerged arc process used to produce Ultra-Met creates a greater density of chrome carbides resulting in an outstanding abrasion resistance.
-Chromium Carbides
+The strictly controlled submerged arc process used to produce Ultra-Met creates a greater density of chrome carbides, resulting in outstanding abrasion resistance.

 Ultra-Met can be cut with water jet, plasma burning equipment, air arc or abrasive saws.
 The minimum recommended plate temperature should be +60° F during processing.
 Ultra-Met can be field pierced with covered metal electrodes; Chamfer-Trode, Rocket Groove, Cut-Trode or equivalents.